Approved: November 1, 2022

 - New Courses.

-- The appropriate faculty member(s) has the responsibility of preparing a draft course proposal, including a course outline, answering all relevant questions in detail.
-The template course proposal form maintained on the college website should be used for this purpose to ensure that all required information is provided.
+- The appropriate faculty member(s) has the responsibility of preparing a draft course proposal, including a course outline and answering all relevant questions in detail.
+The course proposal form maintained on the Curriculum Inventory Management (CIM) for Courses system should be used for this purpose to ensure that all required information is provided.

 - The Department Chair (or Program Director)—in collaboration with their unit’s undergraduate and/or graduate committees—reviews the course proposal draft with the faculty member to assure that the proposed course is compatible with the department’s or program’s goals, rules, human resources, and physical facilities.
-After unit approval, the course proposal is sent to the Associate Dean for Education.
+After unit approval, the course proposal is sent to the Associate Dean for Undergraduate or Graduate Education.
 The Associate Dean reviews the proposal, iterating with the unit as necessary.
 After preliminary review, the Associate Dean forwards the proposal to the members of the Undergraduate Education Council (for undergraduate-level courses) or the Graduate Education Council (for graduate-level courses).
 Each recipient has 14 days in which to discuss the draft with members in their units and to collect any reactions.
-Each voting member of the respective Council should return his/her written responses, if any, to the Associate Dean for Education, who will lead a discussion about the proposal at the next regularly scheduled meeting of the relevant Council or on-line using the relevant Council’s mailing list.
+Each voting member of the respective Council should return his/her written responses, if any, to the Associate Dean, who will lead a discussion about the proposal at the next regularly scheduled meeting of the relevant Council or online using the relevant Council’s mailing list.
 If needed, feedback will be returned to the submitting department/program to make changes to the proposal or to provide additional information.
-Subsequent reviews of that proposal will be expedited by the Associate Dean for Education.
+Subsequent reviews of that proposal will be expedited by the Associate Dean.

 - Revised Courses.
-When revision pertains to form rather than content (e.g., changes of wording in the catalog description, changes of course number, etc.), the responsible department/program prepares the Registrar’s Office Course Revision Form.
-It is then forwarded to the Office of the Associate Dean for Education for review and approval.
+When revision pertains to form rather than content (e.g., changes of wording in the catalog description, changes of course number, etc.), the responsible department/program prepares the Registrar’s Office Course Revision Form in CIM for Courses.
+It is then forwarded to the Office of the Associate Dean for Undergraduate or Graduate Education for review and approval.

 - Course Schedule Information.
 Each department and program may list under the heading Special Topics those topical areas of its interest in which courses may be given when the demand arises.
 A student who takes a course for credit under a Special Topics number shall have the topical area shown on his or her transcript.
 If a course has been taught as a Special Topics course every other year or more often, and covers essentially the same material, then a New Course Proposal must be submitted after the third occurrence.

 Article VI.
-Major Department/Program Curriculum Change Procedures for BS Programs
+Major Department/Program Curriculum Change Procedures for Baccalaureate Programs

-- After major department/program vetting and endorsement, the respective Undergraduate Curriculum Committee (or Committee Chair) submits the Major Department Curriculum Change Form to the Associate Dean for Education (ADE).
+- After major department/program vetting and endorsement, the respective Undergraduate Curriculum Committee (or Committee Chair) submits the form through the CIM for Programs system to the Associate Dean for Undergraduate Education.

-- A discussion of the impact of the proposed curriculum change will be held at the next regularly scheduled UEC meeting after the fourteen day review process.
+- A discussion of the impact of the proposed curriculum change will be held at the next regularly scheduled UEC meeting after the 14-day review process.

-- If issues are raised within the 14 day period or during the UEC discussion, the ADE will compile and convey feedback to the proposing unit’s Undergraduate Curriculum Committee to address these issues.
+- If issues are raised within the 14-day period or during the UEC discussion, the Associate Dean will compile and convey feedback to the proposing unit’s Undergraduate Curriculum Committee to address these issues.
 The Associate Dean will then mediate a mutually-agreeable resolution of the curriculum change with representatives of the proposing and affected units.

 Article VII.
 Revisions